joagre/ratatoskr/ideas/r.md

 }
 ```

-And yes, this struct has to be instantiated somewhere.
-No static.
+**Note:** This struct must be instantiated in the code as there is by
+design no `static` modifier available.

 ### Buf(fer) -- `buf`

-A buffer is an opaque persistent datatype which can be used to
+A buffer is an opaque, persistent data type designed for the efficient
-efficiently manipulate large amount characters.
-It fits well in a
+manipulation of large amounts of characters.
+It is well-suited for a
-programming language intending make it easy to implement programming
-editors (and more).

-> **NOTE**
+programming language aimed at simplifying the implementation of
+programming editors and more.

-> This part is very much under consideration nothing is set in stone
+**Note:** This section is currently under consideration and the
+details are not yet finalized.

 API overview: